m13253/docker-srs/Readme.md

 TCP port 1935 is an RTMP server, available for pushing & playing;
 TCP port 8080 is an HTTP server, available for playing.

-This branch is a demo application for HLS streaming.
+This branch is a demo application for FLV streaming.

 Push your stream to:
 ```